Buckwalter PUD

 (The Lane Company)

-In addition, eight other communities (i.e. Sun City by Pulte Homes, Berkeley Hall, Rose Hill, Eagle's Point, Island West, Belfair, Old Carolina, and Palmetto Bluff) lie adjacent and/or within 3 miles of Buckwalter Parkway.
+In addition, 17 other communities (including Sun City by Pulte Homes, Berkeley Hall, Rose Hill, Eagle's Point, Island West, Belfair, Old Carolina, The Crescent, Grande Oaks, The Estate at Westbury Park, Gascoigne Bluff, May River Plantation and Palmetto Bluff) lie adjacent and/or within 2 miles of Buckwalter.
 More than 6,500 homes are planned in the Buckwalter PUD alone, with construction significantly ahead of schedule.
-Construction in communities surrounding the PUD are expectd to at least double these amounts.
+Construction in communities surrounding the PUD will at least double these amounts.

 • Bluffton K-12 school campus

-• Two private schools (Hilton Head Christian Academy and the Episcopal School)
+• Two private schools (Hilton Head Christian Academy and the Church of the Cross Episcopal School)

 • Three churches (Lord of Life Lutheran Church, Church of the Lowcountry and Church of the Cross)

-• A 100-acre regional multi-purpose park with all the amenities (six soccer and three baseball fields, tennis and other active recreation)
+• A 100-acre regional multi-purpose park with all the amenities (soccer and three baseball fields, tennis and other active recreation)

-• The 82-acre potentially extroardinary Okatie Regional passive park showcasing the biodiversity of the Headwaters of the Okatie River (one of only two river headwaters systems in southern Beaufort County)
+• The 120-acre potentially extraordinary Okatie Regional passive park showcasing the biodiversity of the Headwaters of the Okatie River (one of only two river headwaters systems in southern Beaufort County)

 ACCESSIBILITY

-The Buckwalter PUD has unmatched accessibility to SC 170, SC 46 and to the area’s major access road, U.S. 278, that runs from I-95 just eight miles to the west to Hilton Head Island just six miles to the east.
-Additionally, existing roads are planned to be widened and more infrastructure is in the planning stages.
+The Buckwalter PUD has unmatched accessibility to Route 170, Route 46 and to the area's major access road, U.S. 278, that runs from I-95 just eight miles to the west to Hilton Head Island just six miles to the east.
+The four lane Bluffton Parkway and four lane Buckwalter Parkway through Buckwalter provide excellent interconnectivity in the heart of the Buckwalter PUD.
+Additionally, existing roads are planned to be further interconnected and more infrastructure is in the planning stages.

 CUTTING EDGE TECHNOLOGY

-Plans call for the Lowcountry’s first Technology Village in Buckwalter.
-Strategic alliances with Palmetto Electric providing reliable power to Berkeley Commons, and with all the educational institutions in the region including linkages to the new USCB campus, which is just two miles from Berkeley Commons, are in the works.
+The Lowcountry's first Technology Park is in Buckwalter Place.
+Strategic alliances with Palmetto Electric providing reliable power to Buckwalter Place, and with all the educational institutions in the region including potential linkages to the new USCB campus, which is just two miles from Buckwalter Place, are in the works.

 In addition to all of this, more announcements positively impacting Buckwalter’s technological environment are anticipated soon.